FIWARE/catalogue/processing/README.md

 ### What is Cosmos?

-The BigData Analysis GE is intended to deploy means for analyzing both batch and stream data (in order to get, in the end, insights on such a data).
+The Cosmos BigData Analysis GE is a set of tools helping in the task of enabling a [Hadoop](https://hadoop.apache.org/) as a Service (HasS) deployment:

-The batch part has been widely developed throught the adoption and/or the in-house creation of the following tools:
-* A Big Data As A Service engine, either the ''official'' one based on Openstack's Sahara, either the light version based on kubernetes cluster.
-* This provides
-* Hadoop
-* Spark Scala
-* Apache Flink

-The batch part is enriched with the following tools, that conform the so-called Cosmos Ecosystem:
-* Cygnus, a tool for connecting Orion Context Broker with several data storages, HDFS and STH (see below) included, in order to create context data historics.
-* STH Comet, a MongoDB context data storage for short-term historic.
-The fast data (streaming)  part allows an state of the art solution.
-* We provide an apache Flinck connector ( https://github.com/sonsoleslp/fiware-cosmos-orion-flink-connector ) you can follow some examples here ( https://github.com/sonsoleslp/fiware-cosmos-orion-flink-connector-examples )
+* A set of administration tools such as [HDFS](https://en.wikipedia.org/wiki/Apache_Hadoop#HDFS) data copiers etc.
+* An OAuth2 token generator
+* A web portal for users and accounts management, running MapReduce jobs and doing I/O of big data
+* A custom authentication provider for Hive
+* A REST API for running MapReduce jobs in a shared Hadoop cluster
+* A specific OAuth2-base proxy for Http/REST operations

+### Why use Cosmos?

+As the state of the real world changes, the entities representing your IoT devices are constantly changing.
+Big data analysis allows for the study of datasets coming from your context data which are too large for traditional data-processing software.
+You can apply predictive analysis or user behaviour analytics to extract meaningful conclusions as to the state of your smart solution and bring value to your solution.

-This project is part of [FIWARE](http://fiware.org/) and has been rated as follows:
+The **Cosmos** project is part of [FIWARE](http://fiware.org/) and has been rated as follows:

 * **Version Tested:** ![ ](https://img.shields.io/badge/dynamic/json.svg?label=Version&url=https://fiware.github.io/catalogue/json/cosmos.json&query=$.version&colorB=blue)
 * **Documentation:** ![ ](https://img.shields.io/badge/dynamic/json.svg?label=Completeness&url=https://fiware.github.io/catalogue/json/cosmos.json&query=$.docCompleteness&colorB=blue) ![ ](https://img.shields.io/badge/dynamic/json.svg?label=Usability&url=https://fiware.github.io/catalogue/json/cosmos.json&query=$.docSoundness&colorB=blue)